 - Hedging against Weather and Disease – Farms will often over-plant because they worry about bad weather or other potential harm to their crops.
-Because of this, they might have a surplus that there is not a demand for.
+Because of this, they might have a surplus that there is no demand for.

 - Buying Standards – As consumers in the United States, we have unrealistic cosmetic requirements for our produce.
-In a grocery store, we are likely to buy perfectly looking vegetables.
+In a grocery store, we are likely to buy perfectly looking vegetables and fruits.
 This is problematic because this leads to edible but “ugly” crops being left in the fields or thrown into garbage cans.

 - Market Conditions – Sometimes the crop’s price at the time does not warrant the cost of labor or transportation to bring it to market.